 - Minced garlic.
 I usually use a heaping tablespoon, and sometimes even more than that.
 But, please adjust the amount of garlic in your enchilada sauce to your personal preferences, adding more or less as you wish.

-- Spices: Dried oregano, ground cumin, and onion powder add flavor and freshness to this enchilada sauce.
+- Spices: Dried oregano, ground cumin, chili powder, and onion powder for extra flavor!

 - Sugar.
 Just 1 ½ tablespoons of sugar in this sauce is a delicious compliment to the heat and smokiness of the chili.
 That little bit of sugar softens the edges of this sauce, creating a smoother flavor.